kmecpp/JSpark/README.md

 # JSpark
-A simple programming language for the JVM
+A simple programming language for the JVM.
+JSpark was designed to be a better Java so there is a lot of syntactic and behavioral overlap.

 ## Hello World